pivotal/docs-tap/scc/ootb-template-reference.hbs.md

   </tr>
 </table>

-### More Information
+### More information

 For information about the ClusterDelivery shipped with `ootb-delivery-basic`, see [Out of the Box Delivery Basic](ootb-delivery-basic.hbs.md).

-For information about the use of the Deliverable object in a multicluster environment, see [Getting started with multicluster Tanzu Application Platform](../multicluster/getting-started.hbs.md).
+For information about using the Deliverable object in a multicluster environment, see [Getting started with multicluster Tanzu Application Platform](../multicluster/getting-started.hbs.md).

 ## delivery-source-template

 ### Purpose

 Continuously fetches Kubernetes configuration files from a Git repository or container image registry and makes them available on the cluster.